-In the process of increasing intercultural capacity through expanded awareness and skills, culturally learned biases are recognized, understood, addressed, and minimized.
+In the process of increasing intercultural capacity through expanded awareness and skills, culturally learned biases can be recognized, understood, addressed, and minimized.
 Bias can be explicit or implicit, and both occur at the level of the individual, group, and institution.

 Explicit bias occurs when one is conscious of their prejudices and attitudes toward a certain group.
-For example, explicit negative bias when expressed could be hate speech toward someone for a sexual orientation or could be overt institutional racism such as racebased housing discrimination.7 People are more likely to express explicit bias when they perceive a threat to their well-being and may justify unfair treatment toward individuals of that group when they believe their bias to be valid.
+For example, explicit negative bias could take the form of hate speech toward someone for their sexual orientation or could be overt institutional racism such as racebased housing discrimination.7 People are more likely to express explicit bias when they perceive a threat to their well-being and may justify unfair treatment toward individuals of that group when they believe their bias to be valid.
 Social norms against prejudice help people consciously control behavior that expresses their explicit biases, but their biases may remain.
-When explicit bias is present, emphasizing commonalities between groups or recognizing a common group identity that includes the target group can help reduce initial tension, and making contact with persons from the judged group can begin to build trust.
+In the case of explicit bias, emphasizing commonalities between groups or recognizing a common group identity that includes the target group can help reduce initial tension, and connecting with people from the judged group can begin to build trust.
 Yet it is important to then go beyond highlighting commonalities to see and appreciate differences between the groups.

-Implicit biases are the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner, are activated involuntarily without awareness or intent, and can be either positive or negative.8 Nonetheless, it is important to take responsibility for our implicit biases-once we know we may have them, they are no longer always unconscious.
+Implicit biases are the attitudes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner, are activated involuntarily without awareness or intent, and can be either positive or negative.
+Nonetheless, it is important to take responsibility for our implicit biases-once we know we may have them, they are no longer always unconscious.
 For example, imagine Frank, who explicitly believes that women and men are equally suited for careers outside the home.
-Despite his egalitarian belief, Frank might nevertheless implicitly associate women with the home more than the workplace (due to dominant-culture messages, such as advertisements or women being paid less than men for their work), and this implicit association might lead him to have biased behavior, such as trusting feedback from female coworkers less, hiring men over equally qualified women, or assigning more careeradvancing projects to men.9 Once Frank learns about bias, he is responsible for recognizing and interrupting it in his own decisions, but in the workplace, he does not need to manage it completely on his own; policies, protocols, and practices should provide him with support to help prevent biased decisions, check his decisions for bias, and provide an opportunity to make corrections.
+Despite his egalitarian belief, Frank might nevertheless implicitly associate women with the home more than the workplace (due to dominant-culture messages, such as advertisements or women being paid less than men for their work), and this implicit association might result in biased behavior, such as trusting feedback from female coworkers less, hiring men over equally qualified women, or assigning more career-advancing projects to men.9 Once Frank learns about bias, he is responsible for recognizing and interrupting it in his own decisions, but in the workplace, he should not need to manage it completely on his own-policies, protocols, and practices should provide him with support to help prevent biased decisions, check his decisions for bias, and provide an opportunity to make corrections.

 Biases are conveyed to us by culture, politics, social settings, laws, major events, and mass media.
+The cumulative effect of these messages is the perpetuation of unchallenged inequalities, such as institutional racism, sexism, or ableism.
 Even those who are disadvantaged by these biases may perpetuate them because they are socially ingrained via the dominant culture.
 It can be easy to deny unintentional bias precisely because it is often invisible or goes unaddressed.
-However, when we acknowledge that we are all receiving messages about who is and is not "acceptable" or "competent," we can begin to notice, name, and reprogram how we receive that information.
+However, when we acknowledge that we are all receiving messages about who is and is not "acceptable" or "competent," we can begin to notice, name, pause, and reprogram how we receive that information.
 Going further, we can investigate our instincts to uncover where we learned certain values, thoughts, and behavior, and monitor, adjust, and improve how we share new messages that do not inadvertently reinforce dominant-culture frameworks.
+For instance, silence when issues of race come up in conversation can be seen as tacit support for the status quo and as an impediment to actively combating bias.